6 Healthy Carbs You Should Load Up On

 Oatmeal

-Most of your favourite breakfast foods are high in carbs, and your go-to oatmeal is certainly no exception.
-In fact, just a single packet of plain oatmeal yields about 19 grams of the stuff, along with nearly three grams of fibre.
+Most of your favorite breakfast foods are high in carbs, and your go-to oatmeal is certainly no exception.
+In fact, just a single packet of plain oatmeal yields about 19 grams of the stuff, along with nearly three grams of fiber.
 It’s also one of the best known sources for lowering cholesterol.
-Throw in fruit for extra fibre and a little sweetness.
+Throw in fruit for extra fiber and a little sweetness.

 Squash